 - What is the passing score for the exam?

 State law requires certified counselors and certified advisers to pass an examination in risk assessment, ethics, appropriate screening and referral, and Washington State law.
 (Chapter RCW 18.19) The legislature established that applicants must pass the examination to become credentialed.
-Legislature did not establish provisions or resources to use the examination results for purposes other than as a pass/fail mechanism.
-For this reason, we only provide applicants with pass or fail results for the examination.
+A passing score is 70 percent.

 - When will I receive exam results?